Documentation

 kernel/src/interrupts.c IDT init, PIC remap, IRQ dispatch

-kernel/src/keyboard.c Scancode handling, lock states, input queue
+kernel/src/drivers/keyboard.c Scancode handling, lock states, input queue

 kernel/src/terminal.c VGA text rendering and status row support